ronthetech/ronthetech/README.md

 - 👀 I’m interested in DATA SCIENCE & WEB DEVELOPMENT
 - 🌱 I’m currently learning Spark, TensorFlow
 - 💞️ I’m looking to collaborate on data science projects!
-- 📫 How to reach me ...
+- 📫 How to reach me on my LinkedIn or twitter @rjthetech

 ## Thanks for checking out my projects!